-- Beginning April 1, 2019, large retailers will no longer be distributing plastic carryout bags at checkout in order to help protect the environment, animal and human health, and to reduce litter.
+- On April 1, 2019, large retailers with stores over 10,000 square feet could no longer distribute plastic carryout bags at checkout in order to help protect the environment, animal and human health, and to reduce liter.

-- All retail businesses, including grocery and convenience stores, apparel and department stores, and local markets will be impacted.
+- All retail businesses, including grocery and convenience stores, apparel and department stores, and local markets were impacted.

-- Retailers can provide recyclable paper bags, charging a fee of not less than five cents per bag, or reusable bags for customers to carry away purchases.
+- Retailers could provide recyclable paper bags, charging a fee of no less than five cents per bag, or reusable bags for customers to carry away purchases.

-- Restaurants and prepared food providers can still distribute plastic carryout bags.
+- Restaurants and prepared food providers could still distribute plastic carryout bags.

-- For stores that sell both retail items and prepared food, plastic carryout bags can only be given at checkout for prepared food items.
+- For stores that sold both retail items and prepared food items, plastic carryout bags could only be given at checkout for prepared food items.

-Any plastic bag without handles provided to a customer for use within a retail establishment to get products to the point of sale is still allowed.
-Examples include bags to:
+- Any plastic bag without handles provided to a customer for use within a retail establishment to get products to the point of sale were still allowed.

 On May 14, 2018, City Council passed a motion directing staff to research and prepare an ordinance to ban single-use plastic bags in the City of Salem, and schedule a public hearing before City Council.